-The main goal for IOF, as with every sport, is to one day be included at the Olympic Games.
-To reach this milestone, the mission continues with continued promotion worldwide, building on the attractiveness of the sport, and raising the standards of the competitiveness.
-As orienteering is a sport so close to nature, IOF focus a great deal on promoting environmental good practice.
-The sport is key to building life-skills and raising confidence of all those participating through the mental and physical challenges the competitions present.
+The main goal for IOF, as with every sport, is to be included at the Olympic Games.
+To reach this milestone, the mission continues with continued promotion worldwide, building on the attractiveness of the sport, and raising the standards of competitiveness.
+As orienteering is a sport so close to nature, IOF focuses a great deal on promoting environmental good practice.
+Sport is key to building life-skills and raising confidence of all those participating through the mental and physical challenges the competitions present.

-Orienteering has its origins in Sweden back in the 19th century when it was first incorporated within military training.
-In 1886 the Swedish Military Academy Karlberg created an exercise in crossing unknown land with only the aid of a map and compass.
+Orienteering has its origins in Sweden when it was first incorporated within military training by creating an exercise in crossing unknown land with only the aid of a map and compass.
 It quickly became a competitive event in land navigation, but at this point only between the officers from the various bases.
-The first civilian orienteering competition featured in 1897 in Norway.
-This was when Norway was still part of the Swedish Union.
-In the early stages, competitions almost always took place within areas chosen for the natural beauty.
-What really boosted the popularity and raised orienteering to another level of competitiveness, was the invention of reliable and inexpensive compasses in the 1930s.
+The first civilian orienteering competition featured in in Norway when the nation was still part of the Swedish Union.
+In the initial stages, competitions always took place within areas chosen for the natural beauty.
+What really boosted popularity and raised orienteering to another level of competitiveness, was the invention of reliable and inexpensive compasses in the 1930s.

 Participation grew even further worldwide after World War II.
 Two of the oldest races (Jukola relay and Tiomila) feature in Scandinavia and have been held since 1940.
 The terrain is forested areas, but events can also include fell, heathland and moorlands.
 Events can also feature in towns and cities.
 Today IOF oversees world championships in many categories often attracting thousands of entries, which adds to the increasing popularity and growth worldwide.